Frequently Asked Questions

 Does the Bubble Barrier allow fish to pass?

-Most species will just pass through the Bubble Barrier or take a short time before they pass it.
-We nevertheless implement a fish passage in each design, for example under the catchment system.
-We will always carefully consider the ecological impact of each Bubble Barrier.
+Bubble Barriers are safe for fish migration.
+Most species will pass through the bubbles or take a short time before they pass it.
+We nevertheless implement a fish passage in each design under the catchment system.
+With every new project, the local ecological impact of a Bubble Barrier is carefully considered in collaboration with ecologists.

-Whales use bubbles to hunt fish.
+Whales use bubble-net feeding to hunt fish.
 Does the Bubble Barrier have the same effect on fish?

-Humpback whales use the so called “bubble-net feeding” method to concentrate herring near the water surface.
-The whales use air bubbles to blow a ring around the school of fish before they jointly breach the surface and feed on the fish.
-Research suggests that the main driver behind the concentration of the fish is the sound which the whales make when they blow the bubble ring.
+Humpback whales use the so-called "bubble-net feeding" method to concentrate herring near the water surface.
+Whales use air bubbles to blow a ring around the school of fish before they jointly breach the surface and feed on the fish.
+Research suggests that the main driver behind the concentration of the fish is the sound that the whales make when they blow the bubble ring.
 The bubbles will create a “wall of sound” which scares the fish away from it rather than being afraid of the bubbles themselves.
-Our Bubble Barrier is silent, thin and doesn’t come as a surprise.
+The Bubble Barrier technology is thin and silent, using tiny bubbles, which don't come as a surprise to passing fish.

-Can I also use the Bubble Barrier for something other than plastic capture?
+Can the Bubble Barrier be used for something other than plastic capture?

 Bubble curtains can also be used for other applications than the capture of plastic.
-However, our Bubble Barrier system focuses on the capture of plastic only.
-For all other applications with bubble curtains, we would like to put you in touch with one of our partners.
+However, the Bubble Barrier system focuses on the capture of plastic pollution in waterways.
+For all other bubble curtain applications, we would like to put you in touch with one of our partners.

 Effectiveness

-How much plastic and which size of debris does a Bubble Barrier remove?
+How much plastic waste of which sizes can a Bubble Barrier remove?

-Are all types of plastic caught by the Bubble Barrier?
+Which types of plastic are captured by the Bubble Barrier?

-During the tests at Deltares, different types of plastics were tested: from packages, water bottles, popped balloons, plastic bags, bottle caps and plastic grit.
-Most floating plastics and underwater plastics can be caught.
-Unfortunately, plastic that has sunk and rolls slowly over the bottom of a river is unlikely to be caught.
+At Deltares, various types of plastics were tested during the pilot tests, including packages, water bottles, popped balloons, plastic bags, bottle caps, and plastic grit.
+The Bubble Barrier was able to capture most floating plastics and underwater plastics.
+However, it is unfortunate that plastic that has sunk and rolls slowly over the bottom of a waterway is unlikely to be captured.

 Material